cckmwong-data/stock_price_anomaly/README.md

 ## Model Evaluation

-We evaluate the model by comparing the reconstruction errors of the training data and test data, with the latter showing a significantly higher **Mean Absolute Error (MAE)** due to the presence of anomalies.
+We evaluate the model by comparing the reconstruction errors of the training data and test data, with the latter showing a significantly higher MAE due to the presence of anomalies.

 <img src="./images/MAE_train.png" width="" height="400">